 DICE were having none of that.
 Mirror’s Edge is so first-person that there are cutscene hugs that play out in the perspective, which might be hilarious in those rare instances where it jars, but for 99% of the game are absolutely essential to the experience.

 Being locked into first-person and all its accompanying momentum and effects means that basic jumps and rolls that would be mundane in another series are transformed into gut-churning, white-knuckle rides.
 A leap in Mario is a constant, as unremarkable as drawing breath.
 A jump in Mirror’s Edge, no matter how small, is thrilling.

 As is the fall when you mess it up.

 I couldn’t round out a love-in of Mirror’s Edge without mentioning the work of Swedish musician Magnus Birgersson, aka Solar Fields.
 His soundtrack to the game, comprised mostly of gentle, other-wordly electronica, is the perfect match for the city’s Tokyo-future-inspired aesthetic, whether it’s the more chilled backing for some exploration or the pulsing rhythm of a chase.
 And much like the game’s visuals, the music has aged remarkably well.

 I love Mirror’s Edge because it’s stubborn.
-It’s as though EA signed a tiny indie game rather than a massive international studio.
-Nothing feels watered down, or focus tested, or softened for a broader audience.
+Because it’s the antithesis of a modern AAA video game.
+Nothing feels watered down, or focus-tested, or softened for a broader audience.
 It’s a game that wanted to look and play a certain way, and was content enduring its shortcomings in order to achieve that.